 Most of this book is devoted to what I call “nickel and diming” between cultivated foods.
 The book is called “the missing link,” but am I missing something?
 If you knew wild food was better for people, wouldn’t you recommend eating wild food?

+The same critique applies to The Wild Diet (2016).
+There’s no wild food in it.
 You’ve probably heard the story of the man who, one dark night on the way to his car, drops his keys.
 Someone sees him looking under a streetlight and comes over to help.

 “Where did you last see your keys?” they ask.